MEIT: Multimodal Electrocardiogram Instruction Tuning on Large Language Models for Report Generation: Appendix.

-Figure~\ref{fig: loss visulization} compares the convergence curves of the instruction tuning loss and the METEOR score between GPT-Neo (2.7B), BLOOM (7B), OPT (6.7B), and LLaMA-2 (7B) on the MIMIC-IV-ECG train and validation datasets.
-We observe that larger models with more parameters can converge to a smaller loss and achieve higher performance on the METEOR score.
+\textbf{Instruction Tuning Visualization.} Figure~\ref{fig:loss_meteor} compares the convergence curves of the instruction tuning loss and the METEOR score between GPT-Neo (2.7B), BLOOM (7B), OPT (6.7B), and LLaMA-2 (7B) on the MIMIC-IV-ECG train and validation datasets.
+We observe that larger models with more parameters can converge to a more minor loss and achieve higher performance on the METEOR score.
 Notably, an increase in model size correlates with higher performance and lower loss, suggesting that larger models have the potential for better performance.